opendp/opendp/docs/source/user/core-structures.rst

 Overview
 --------

-OpenDP is about creating computations with specific privacy characteristics.
+OpenDP is focused on creating computations with specific privacy characteristics.
 These computations are modeled with two core structures in OpenDP: Transformations and Measurements.
 These structures are in all OpenDP programs, regardless of the underlying algorithm or definition of privacy.
-By modeling computations in this abstract way, we're able to combine them in flexible arrangements, and reason about the resulting programs.
+By modeling computations in this abstract way, we're able to combine them in flexible arrangements and reason about the resulting programs.

 Measurement
 -----------